Fahmiin-Abdullah/hanna-accounting/README.md

 4. Extracting some variables into an `env` file like API url
 5. Whitelisting only certain URLs to allow communication with the API (important for prod)
 6. Following better conventions for writing GraphQL based API and FE app - right now is very cookie-cutter and basic

+---

+## Corrections

+I have since taken some time to review the double-entry book keeping system and adapted the application to work similarly.

+The following are the changes
+1. Changed a single `account_id` to a `from_account_id` and a `to_account_id` since it affects 2 accounts.
+2. Change the concept of accounts as only having a credit column.
+By right the accounts can be named anything and each account should have a debit and a credit column.
+This is to be reflected on the frontend.